 Nuclear Energy, Bronze sculpture at University of Chicago, United States

-Henry Moore created this monument to mark the location where scientists achieved the first controlled nuclear chain reaction on December 2, 1942.
+Henry Moore created this monument for the location where scientists achieved the first controlled nuclear chain reaction in 1942.
+The sculpture was dedicated in 1967 at this site now recognized as a national historic landmark.

 The sculpture reflects scientific advancement through its design, incorporating elements that suggest both a mushroom cloud and architectural protection.